Benjamin Redding

 • Power and representation

-His recent book, The English and French Navies, 1500-1650: Expansion, Organization and State-Building, published by Boydell & Brewer in January 2022, traces the advances and deterioration of the early modern English and French sea forces and relates these changes to concurrent developments within the respective states.
-Other recent publications include a chapter on warship decoration and design, published in The Routledge Companion to Marine and Maritime Worlds, 1400-1800 (2020), edited by Jowitt, Lambert and Mentz; and an article published in The Mariner's Mirror that concerns the interconnected histories and competitive designs of the Caroline warship The Sovereign of the Seas and its French counterpart La Couronne.
+His book, The English and French Navies, 1500-1650: Expansion, Organization and State-Building was published by Boydell & Brewer in 2022.
+It traces the advances and deterioration of the early modern English and French sea forces and relates these changes to concurrent developments within the respective states.
+Other publications include a chapter on warship decoration and design, published in The Routledge Companion to Marine and Maritime Worlds, 1400-1800 (2020), edited by Jowitt, Lambert and Mentz; and an article published in The Mariner's Mirror that concerns the interconnected histories and competitive designs of the Caroline warship The Sovereign of the Seas and its French counterpart la Couronne.

 Expertise related to UN Sustainable Development Goals